Mechanical Engineering Technician – Design (Fast-Track)

 Starting in: | January, September |

-A project-based approach to learning is used in the courses of this college engineering diploma program.
+A project-based approach to learning is used in the Mechanical Engineering Technician — Design (Fast Track) courses.
 In small groups, you work on specific projects, learning how to plan, schedule, create, design and build as a part of a team.
 You also learn advanced computer-assisted drafting and computer-assisted manufacturing (CAD/CAM) skills.

-This college engineering program offers variety to those who can combine strong conceptual thinking with a practical knowledge of machines and how they work.
+The Mechanical Engineering Technician – Design (Fast-Track) program at Centennial College offers variety to those who can combine strong conceptual thinking with a practical knowledge of machines and how they work.

 Program Highlights

-- Through a project-based approach that has an approximate 60-40 balance between theory and practice, you gain experience in machine shop operation, tool design and computer numerical control programming.
+- Through a project approach — that has an approximate 60-40 balance between theory and practice — you gain experience in machine shop operation, tool design, plus computer numerical control programming.

-- Instruction is included in industry-current software in Inventor, Solidworks, and Mastercam, as well as modern CAD/CAM equipment.
+- Instruction is included in industry-current software in AutoCAD, Inventor and Mastercam as well as modern CAD/CAM equipment.

 “A good opportunity to be a member of the research team to conduct research for reputed institutions like University of Toronto and Centennial College.
 Gained a lot a new knowledge and hands-on experience in conducting research.
 Learned sampling techniques and different data analysis methods.”